AdyanTanver/AdyanTanver/README.md

 ## Hey! 👋 I'm Adyan,

-Entrepreneur @ something new.
+Emperor @ something new.
 Some fun facts about me:

 - 🕴️ I sneak into weddings for fun — haven't been caught yet
 - 🛬 I collect airline sick bags from every country I visit